fikrisharudin20/OOPDS-ASSIGNMENT-1/README.md

 card - A card played by the current player.
 Then, the card you want to play, for example s3

+sk - The player will skip their turn to play a card

+save - saving current game

+load - load previous saved game

 # Getting Started
 To run the Go Boom game, follow these steps: